“Catch that Ghost” — a MoMath puzzle hunt for families

 You will need to bring your own writing utensil and other basic supplies.
 Clipboards will be particularly useful.
 We recommend that at least one player on your team carry a smart phone with Internet access.

-Your player ticket includes full-day admission to MoMath (a value of $18 per adult or $12 per child).
 You may be asked to prove your progress before advancing to the next checkpoint, and any entry to the Museum or advancement to other checkpoints under the premises of the Puzzle Hunt will be granted at Game Control’s sole discretion.

 Registration is non-transferrable, and the Museum cannot issue refunds for any reason.
 The Museum reserves the right to hold the event or reschedule the event during inclement weather.
 A possible rain date is Sunday, October 28, 2018.